dazinator/stint/README.md

                             }
                         });

-                        // we want this job to run off the back of the other job completing so we add a JobCompletions trigger. config.Jobs.Add("TestChainedJob", new JobConfig()
+                        // example of chaining, this job has a trigger that causes it to run when the other job completes. config.Jobs.Add("TestChainedJob", new JobConfig()
                         {
                             Type = nameof(TestJob),